Eddie Lyons club member will cover the history of understanding the solar system from earliest times

 Welcome to the Cork Astronomy Club

-So 2017 continues apace, February already, a few nice clear skies, bright Venus and recently a green comet.
-Oh and an asteroid that passed between the earth and the moon (which happens more often that you might think!).
-This year the club is off to the USA, to see the Solar Eclipse and great excitement with the International Space University hosted in Cork at CIT from 26 June to 25 August.
-The Saturday Morning Series workshops at Tory Top Library for club members continues so keep an eye out for those.
+The year is flying by (although given we are in astronomy you would think I would know its a fairly recognised constant at this stage).
+Exciting news with the work going ahead to reinvigorate the Crawford Telescopes in UCC, first pictures taken recently in 139 years, Prof. Paul Callanan UCC and the club are collaborating on that.
+There is a club trip to Bere Island from May 26-28, the club trip to the USA is getting closer on the horizon, off to see the Solar Eclipse and even sooner is the International Space University in Cork at CIT from 26 June to 25 August.
+The Saturday Morning Series workshops at Tory Top Library for club members continue so keep an eye out for those.
 There are monthly observing sessions in Ballincollig and a radio astronomy group, contact the club for details.
-Our free monthly lectures in UCC continue and members can avail of the free lectures, workshops and use of the club telescope along with use of the clubs astronomy book collection at Cork City Library.
+Our free monthly lectures in UCC continue and if you become a member you can avail of free lectures (also available to non members so please do stop by), workshops and use of club telescope along with use of the clubs astronomy book collection at Cork City Library.

 For a small city, Cork is representing well in the space world, Tyndall Institute is a European Space Agency (ESA) Solutions Centre and there is a huge radio telescope in Midleton at the National Space Centre.